MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 {: .callout}

 #### Dependency Source
-TODO - explanation here
+This determines some things in set-up for what will be used to install dependencies for testing.
+This mostly has consequence for the section on Continuous Integration.
+We have chosen to install dependencies from anaconda with pip fallback.
+Don't worry too much about this choice for now.

 ### Reviewing directory contents
 Now we can examine the project layout the CookieCutter has set up for us.
-Navigate to the newly created `molssi_devops` directory.
+Navigate to the newly created `molecool` directory.
 You should see the following directory structure.

 ```
 .